Collection 1950s–1970s

 This gallery borrows its title from that project but expands beyond it to include works by artists based throughout the United States and internationally.
 Many were influenced by Conceptual art and explored the relationship between the medium of photography and the structure of language expression, primarily during the 1970s.
 Their works use seriality, captions, and narration, among other devices, to probe how a photographic image can produce meaning.

-Organized by Lucy Gallun, Curator, Department of Photography, with Kaitlin Booher, Curatorial Assistant, Department of Photography.
+Organized by Lucy Gallun, Curator, Department of Photography, with Kaitlin Booher, Curatorial Assistant, Department of Photography, and Rachel Rosin, Curatorial Assistant, Department of Drawings and Prints and Curatorial Affairs.

 Artists